Bárðarbunga: 1701–1864

-Studies of tephra layers have shown that a number of eruptions have occurred beneath the glacier, probably in the north-east of the crater or in Bárðarbunga.
+Studies of tephra layers have shown that a number of eruptions have occurred beneath the glacier, probably in the northeast of the crater or in Bárðarbunga.
 There have also been smaller eruptions in an ice-free area of Dyngjuháls [ˈtiɲcʏˌhauls] to the north-east.
 Eruptions appear to follow a cycle: there were several eruptions in the glacier between 1701 and 1740 and since 1780.

 1910 eruption

-1910 was the last known eruption of Bárðarbunga before the 2014 eruptions.
+1910 was the last known significant eruption of the Bárðarbunga volcanic system before the 2014 eruptions.
+It occurred in the Loki-Fögrufjöll volcano.

 1996

 The Gjálp fissure vent eruption in 1996 revealed that an interaction may exist between Bárðarbunga and Grímsvötn.
 A strong earthquake in Bárðarbunga, about 5 on the Richter scale, is believed to have started the eruption in Gjálp.
-On the other hand, because the magma erupted showed strong connections to the Grímsvötn Volcanic System as petrology studies showed, the 1996 as well as a former eruption in the 1930s are thought to have taken place within Grímsvötn Volcanic system.
+On the other hand, because the magma erupted showed strong connections to the Grímsvötn Volcanic System as petrology studies showed, the 1996, as well as a former eruption in the 1930s, are thought to have taken place within Grímsvötn Volcanic system.